seph86/QuiVZ_APP/README.md

 Initial setup of the building blocks for the app, such as frameworks, libraries and technologies such as SSE was easy to implement/develop.

 ### What was the most difficult to implement
 Due to the nature of the app, Server Side Events was a requirement.
-Finding a solution where multiple sessions could cross communicate took a substantial ammount of time.
+Finding a solution where multiple sessions could cross communicate took a substantial amount of time.

 ### If you had the chance to do this again, what would you do differently
-Implementation and customisation of Fomantic UI framework; while a nice looking framework, is too clunky, bloated, and almost impossible to optimize.
+Implementation and customisation of Fomantic UI framework; while a nice looking framework, is too clunky, bloated, and almost impossible to optimise.
 Causing a required huge CSS file to make the app work reducing the app's responsiveness low.
 A more mobile centric UI framework would of been a better choice.
 Using SSE might of also been a poor choice for real time event handling.
 Websocket's might of been a better choice

 ### What parts of the implementation incomplete at this stage of delivery.